Center for American Progress Action

 • Use the government to go after anyone who disagrees with him or MAGA Republicans.
 While Project 2025 calls for a weakening of the independence of government agencies such as the Department of Justice and for the president to be able to fire civil servants and replace them with political lackeys, Trump has taken it further with his proposals and comments.
 Trump’s plans would give him the authority to prosecute any of his enemies.12 In recent weeks, Trump has pledged to jail election workers, donors, and others who don’t do his bidding if he wins the 2024 election and has also said that critics of the Supreme Court’s decision overturning Roe v.
 Wade should be thrown in jail.13Trump’s short list for attorney general reportedly includes Judge Aileen Cannon, who threw out Trump’s classified documents case in Florida over the Department of Justice’s appointment of special counsel Jack Smith, despite the fact that similar arguments have been dismissed many times before, and Jeffrey Clark, an election denier and an attorney who worked in the environmental division of the Department of Justice who Trump considered appointing acting attorney general during his final alleged attempts to overturn the 2020 election results in key swing states such as Georgia.14A disciplinary panel has recommended Clark face a two-year suspension from practicing law over his actions to try to overturn the 2020 election.15 These are the types of political loyalists who likely won’t hesitate to do Trump’s bidding if he is reelected.
 The Atlantic recently reported Trump said he wanted generals like the ones Hitler had, and Trump has also said he plans to deploy the U.S. military against “the enemy within”—including his perceived domestic political opponents, such as Rep. Adam Schiff (D-CA) as well as Speaker Emerita Nancy Pelosi (D-CA) and her husband, who was attacked in 2022 by an assailant who was drawn to right-wing conspiracies.
 This highly illegal move would destabilize democracy and its longstanding political norms.16 Under a future Trump administration, millions of ordinary Americans could be at risk of surveillance, arrest, or imprisonment if they dare speak out against Trump on any issue.

-International case studies: Russia and Venezuela
+International case studies: Russia, Venezuela, Egypt, and Turkey

 Using the government to assail political opponents is a trademark of authoritarian regimes.
 Russian President Vladimir Putin is notorious for doing this: He jailed opposition leader Alexei Navalny on dubious fraud and parole violation charges.
 Navalny died in a Russian prison earlier this year.17 In Venezuela, President Nicolas Maduro’s government charged opposition leader Edmundo Gonzalez earlier this year over questionable conspiracy allegations and other supposed crimes.18 Egyptian authorities under President Abdel Fattah el-Sisi of Egypt jailed his political opponent and the opponent’s family members in the last presidential race in 2023.19 And Turkish courts in 2022 sentenced President Recep Tayyip Erdogan’s political rival Ekrem Imamoglu to jail for speech deemed “insulting.”20